Anubhapatki/cronparser/Readme.md

-### Proposed solution
+### Description

-The  program allows to visualise a cron command in a table format described belo
+The  program allows to visualise a cron command in a table format described below

 The approach is as follows :